Gluten Sensitivity or Celiac Disease. What You Need to Know

 What is the treatment for celiac disease?

-It is definitely easier to implement a gluten-free diet when you are experiencing symptoms and want to feel better.
+It is easier to implement a gluten-free diet when you are experiencing symptoms and want to feel better.
 However, for those without symptoms, it is just as crucial that you stick to this diet too to prevent damage to the intestine, as well as the development of other health conditions which can include:

 - Possible congenital birth defects such as incomplete closure of the baby's spinal column during pregnancy